-How do you get rid of honey bees – The Facts
+How to get rid of honey bees – The Facts

 It is perfectly legal to get rid of honey bees, wasps, solitary bees and pretty much any other useful insect in the UK.
 Whether it is ethically correct to do so is another matter entirely.
 But most important, is the way in which the honey bees are poisoned and how the bee nest is treated post poisoning and the preventative methods put in place to prevent foraging/robbing bees to get access to the poisoned bee colony.
 If this is not carried out properly then large fines can be enforced as a result of many laws having been broken.
-Furthermore these fines will be placed against both the property owner and the person that carried our the poisoning.
+Furthermore these fines will be placed against both the property owner and the person that carried out the poisoning.

 Honey bees are not a legally protected species, so a honey bee colony or honey bee nest can be destroyed using insecticide; however this does not mean that a colony can just be killed using a can of insecticide.
 It’s an option but only a small part of the process.
 If a Honey bee colony is to be destroyed using insecticide then it is a requirement to seal of any entry/exit points that the bees may currently have or may have in the future.
 This is a lot more complicated and difficult to do than you may initially think.
 If not done it is also likely to lead to additional costly problems later.